 How much is tuition?

-Tuition for the 2013-2014 academic year is $1,347 per credit.
-For a complete breakdown of the cost of attending Seattle University School of Law, please see the Financial Aid Tuition Information page.
+For tuition the academic year and a complete breakdown of the cost of attending Seattle University School of Law, please see the Financial Aid Tuition Information page.

-When do classes begin for the entering class of 2013?
+When do classes begin for the entering class?

 What are the requirements for transferring to the School of Law?